SYM's signature scooter is unrivaled when it comes to performance and endurance.

 the Vespa behind.
 Topping out at roughly 74mph, it's the fastest scooter in the 150cc class of scooters, which the HD200 belongs to since the engine size

 is only 171cc.
-The dual disc brakes provide ample power to bring the scooter quickly and safely to a stand.
+The dual disc brakes provide ample power to bring the scooter to a stand quickly and safely.

 Most modern scooters in the 150cc class still use 35 halogen headlights, which in cities is usually enough because cities themselves have street lights,